 Even in individual athletic pursuits that don’t involve a clock or a score, Ogden has been central to exceptional athletes such as Jeff Lowe.
 The Ogden climber who recently passed away at the age of 67 was declared “The Best Alpinist of a Generation” in this moving Rock & Ice Magazine profile.

-The accomplishment of athletes in individual sports has made Ogden a regular fixture on SportsCenter’s Top Ten over the years, but the area’s love of athletics extends to team sports as well.
+The accomplishment of athletes in individual sports has made Ogden a regular fixture on SportsCenter’s Top Ten over the years...like this "shot heard 'round the world" at the 2020 Disc Golf World Championships at Fort Buenaventura.

 An Ogden Raptors home game should be on every baseball lover’s bucket list.
 In addition to being regular contenders in the Pioneer League (and 2017 Champions), the club’s stadium has been awarded “The Most Scenic Stadium in Baseball.”

-As an advanced-rookie, minor league affiliate of the Los Angeles Dodgers, nearly 40 pros have gone through Ogden on their way up to “The Big Show.”
-If you’re lucky, you’ll time your trip to Lindquist Field when MLB legend, Tommy Lasorda, is in town on one of his annual visits.
+Until 2020, the Ogden Raptors were an advanced-rookie, minor league affiliate of the Los Angeles Dodgers, and nearly 40 pros have gone through Ogden on their way up to “The Big Show.”
+Now, as an independent, Ogden consistently ranks near the top of the Pioneer League every season.

-The Mustangs are the hometown Amateur Athletic Union-sanctioned junior ice hockey team, playing in the Western States Hockey League (WSHL).
+The Mustangs are Ogden’s Amateur Athletic Union-sanctioned junior hockey team in the Western States Hockey League (WSHL).
 Home games are played at the Weber County Ice Sheet, located on the campus of Weber State University.

 The Mustangs have had 38+ wins in each of their past four seasons.
 They were one game away from the championship game two seasons ago on home ice and then one goal short of a championship victory last season.
 The Mustangs are always a contender for the Thorne Cup, playing with a grittiness that is an ideal fit for Ogden.

-Basketball fans will easily recognize three-time NBA All-Star and 2013 Rookie of the Year, Damian Lillard.
-During his time at Weber State University, he earned Player of the Year honors for the Big Sky Conference and had his signature #1 jersey retired.
+Basketball fans will easily recognize three-time NBA All-Star and 2013 Rookie of the Year Damian Lillard.
+While at Weber State University, he earned Player of the Year honors for the Big Sky Conference and had his signature #1 jersey retired.

-The Wildcat football program has been putting up impressive numbers over the past few seasons .
-They finished the 2017 season ranked fifth after working their way through the FCS playoffs to the quarter-finals where they lost by just three points to eventual runner-up, James Madison.
+The Wildcat football program has been putting up impressive numbers over the past few seasons.
+They have finished the past few seasons in the quarter-finals of the FCS playoffs.